ShubhamKabir/ATM-manage-system/README.md

 # How to run

-1. Create a new project in IDE
+1. Create a new project in IDE as
+   - Project Name- atmsys
+   - Group ID- bank
+   - Package- bank.atmsys
-2. Add all the java files in src folder
+2. Add all the java files in the created package folder
 3. Run the given SQL file in Mysql
-4. Add SQL Connecter jar file in library
+4. Add SQL Connecter jar file in IDE library
 5. Connect to the database in IDE
 6. Run the Login java file